Sample-wise Adaptive Weighting for Transfer Consistency in Adversarial Distillation: Limitations and Future Work

+\paragraph{Limitations} Our experiments primarily evaluate CIFAR-10, CIFAR-100, and Tiny-ImageNet using standard robust teachers; scaling these findings to larger datasets such as ImageNet requires further investigation.
+Moreover, while we identify the properties that induce ineffective adversarial distillation, the fundamental mechanism explaining why high-capacity robust models naturally develop IRT behavior remains an open question.
+Finally, the theoretical lower bound established in \Cref{lem:tas-entropy-lb}, which links TAS and teacher uncertainty, can become vacuous if the minimum class probability approaches zero, causing the logarithmic term to diverge.
+Extending this analysis into a comprehensive formal framework with broader theoretical guarantees remains a vital open challenge.

+\paragraph{Discussion} Approaching this formal challenge is non-trivial, as a general theoretical understanding of adversarial training remains limited due to the non-convex min--max objective; thus, most analyses focus on simplified settings \citep{charles2019convergence, li2020implicit, zou2021provable, javanmard2022precise, chen2023benign, tanner2024high}.
+While our study is primarily empirical, these frameworks offer a valuable interpretive lens.
+Specifically, works on margin geometry and trade-offs \citep{tsipras2018robustness, javanmard2022precise, tanner2024high} could explain why highly robust teachers produce qualitatively different, overconfident output distributions that potentially dictate TAS concentration.
+Furthermore, recent theoretical work highlights that robust learning under adversarial conditions can remain challenging even in stylized regimes \citep{balcan2023reliable} and is not automatically resolved by scaling model capacity \citep{vilucchio2025existence}, aligning with our observation that capacity gaps alone cannot fully explain distillation failures.
+Finally, the non-robust features framework \citep{ilyas2019adversarial} helps clarify when student-crafted perturbations will or will not fool the teacher, suggesting non-TAS samples might naturally emerge when students leverage predictive yet teacher-misaligned features.

-A key research direction is to move from diagnostics to causality: identify architectural, optimization, and data-regime conditions under which robust teachers tend to become ERTs or IRTs.
-A feature-learning perspective~\citep{allen-zhu2023towards, li2025adversarial, li2025on} on adversarial distillation is especially promising.
-One possible sample-level hypothesis is that a small, identifiable subset of intrinsically hard examples elicits noise-like guidance from ERTs (and is thus largely ignored), whereas IRTs produce confident gradients that drive the student to memorize noise to fit those hard examples, thereby inducing ineffective adversarial distillation.
+\paragraph{Future Work} Motivated by these theoretical connections, a critical research direction is to transition from empirical diagnostics to a fundamental causal understanding of adversarial distillation.
+Specifically, identifying the architectural, optimization, and data-regime conditions under which robust teachers emerge as ERTs or IRTs is essential.
+As suggested by \citet{allen-zhu2023towards} and \citet{li2025adversarial, li2025on}, adopting a feature-learning perspective is particularly promising for resolving these questions.
+Under this perspective, we hypothesize at the sample level that a small subset of intrinsically hard training examples elicits high-entropy, noise-like guidance from ERTs, which the student effectively ignores.
+Conversely, IRTs enforce overly confident supervision on complex features beyond the representational capacity of the student.
+This capacity mismatch compels the student to memorize spurious noise to match the teacher's targets, providing vulnerable attack directions that ultimately drive robust overfitting.